bpnavy03/bpnavy03.github.io/README.md

 # Course Planner - Enhancements Overview
  This repository contains the Course Planner project, which uses a Binary Search Tree (BST) to manage and search for college courses.
 The project has undergone three major enhancements, improving functionality, efficiency, and user interaction.
+A GUI has been implemented for a greater user experience.

+# Features
+🔹 Load course data from a CSV file into a BST

+🔹 Search for courses by ID in BST

+🔹 Sort courses by the number of prerequisites in BST

+🔹 Interactive keyword-based search in BST (now case-insensitive!)

+🔹 Load courses from MongoDB

+🔹 Search for a course in MongoDB

+🔹 Graphic User Interface (GUI) using Tkinter for improved usability

-# 📽️ Video Code Review
+# 📽️ Code Review Video
  Watch a video code review of the original artifact:

  https://youtu.be/bYgaW_qT7aQ